Real, Unbiased Primerica Review from an Ex-MLMer

 I remember him studying for his insurance exams and making calls to our neighbors to “take a look at something” they might be interested in.

-I even recall my father going to a national event in Atlanta with his team, while I stayed home and devoured all the Primerica material he had.
+I even recall my father going to a national event in Atlanta with his team, while I stayed home in Canada and devoured all the Primerica material he had.

 My personal favorites were the sales training tapes from a guy named Tom Hopkins and a book written by A.L.
 Williams himself called All You Can Do Is All You Can Do But All You Can Do Is Enough!